Photo: Mark Wolfe for Bob Vila

-Leaf mulchers are all designed with one primary task: shredding leaves.
-Yet, plenty of features are worth considering when you’re choosing the type of mulcher that best suits a particular yard or job.
-Leaf mulchers offer spinning impeller blades that chop dry leaves and a variety of power options, such as an electrical cord, a gas engine, or a rechargeable battery.
+Leaf mulchers are all designed with one primary task: shredding leaves, typically with spinning impeller blades.
+Yet certain features are worth considering when choosing the type of mulcher that best suits a particular yard or job.
+Leaf mulchers offer a variety of power options, such as an electrical cord, a gas engine, or a rechargeable battery.
 In addition, while many leaf mulchers are handheld, some are stationary.
 As with all power tools, read and follow the manufacturer’s safety precautions, and do not operate a leaf mulcher when small children are nearby.

-Corded leaf mulchers, which fall into the electric leaf blower category, feature motors rated in amps that range from around 8 amps to 14 amps, and the higher the amps, the more powerful the motor.
+Corded leaf mulchers, which fall into the electric leaf blower category, feature motors rated in amps that range from around 8 to 14 amps.
+The higher the amps, the more powerful the motor.
 Corded models are quieter than gas-powered models, and there is no fuel to mix or flammable gas to store.
-While charging a battery isn’t a concern with a corded leaf mulcher, you also won’t need to charge a battery, but you will be limited to the length of an extension cord, which usually tops out at around 100 feet.
+While charging a battery isn’t a concern with a corded leaf mulcher, users will be limited to the length of an extension cord, which usually tops out at around 100 feet.
 A handheld corded mulcher weighs about 6 to 9 pounds, so it’s easy to use without developing shoulder or arm fatigue.

-With gas-powered leaf mulchers, you’ll have all the power you need at your fingertips, and you don’t have to worry about tripping over an extension cord or charging a battery.
-The engine of a gas leaf mulcher is rated by its size in cubic centimeters (cc), and the larger the number, the more powerful the engine.
-An engine is also rated by the type of fuel it requires—a 2-cycle gas engine requires mixing gasoline with engine oil at a ratio determined by the manufacturer, while a 4-cycle gas engine only needs pure gasoline.
-The upside of a gas leaf mulcher is that you can take it anywhere and use it for as long as you need; the downside is that a gas leaf mulcher tends to weigh more than corded or cordless models.
-Expect a gas mulcher to weigh between 10 and 17 pounds.
+Gas-powered leaf mulchers provide ample power with no risk of tripping over an extension cord and no battery to charge.
+The engine of a gas leaf mulcher is rated by its size in cubic centimeters.
+The larger the number, the more powerful the engine.
+An engine is also rated by the type of fuel it requires: A 2-cycle gas engine requires mixing gasoline with engine oil at a ratio determined by the manufacturer, while a 4-cycle gas engine runs on pure gasoline only.
+While a gas leaf mulcher is portable because it isn’t tethered to a cord, it will weigh quite a bit more—between 10 and 17 pounds—than any corded or cordless model.
+Another downside to gas models is the fumes they emit.

-Like corded mulchers, battery-operated cordless leaf mulchers won’t require you to mix fuel or expose yourself to toxic fumes.
-Cordless leaf mulchers also have the benefit of not being restricted by the length of a cord; however, they only function until the battery runs down.
-The average runtime is around 15 to 35 minutes, depending on the voltage of the lithium battery.
-These rechargeable batteries average 20 to 40 volts, and the higher the voltage, the longer the runtime.
+Like corded mulchers, battery-operated cordless leaf mulchers won’t require users to mix fuel or be exposed to toxic fumes.
+Cordless leaf mulchers are ultimately portable since they’re fairly lightweight and aren’t restricted by the length of a cord; however, the average lithium battery runtime is between about 15 and 35 minutes, depending on the voltage.
+These rechargeable batteries average 20 to 40 volts.
+The higher the voltage, the longer the runtime.
 Buying a second battery and keeping it charged will allow for much longer use of a cordless mulcher.